mushier-rouge/nmbli/README.md

 after each push to `main`
 - `mta-sts/.well-known/mta-sts.txt`: Policy file for the dedicated MTA-STS host
 - `mta-sts/CNAME`: Convenience file to reuse when publishing the policy folder as its own GitHub Pages site

+## Waitlist form

+The waitlist form posts to whatever URL you place in the `data-endpoint` attribute on the `<form id="waitlist-form">` element.
+The template ships with a placeholder value (`https://formspree.io/f/{your-form-id}`) so submissions are blocked until you connect your own service (Formspree, Getform, Google Apps Script, Zapier, etc.).
+Steps:

+1. Create a form endpoint with your provider of choice and copy the POST URL.
+2. Update the `data-endpoint` attribute in `index.html` to the new URL.
+3. If the provider requires additional hidden fields or headers, add them to the form and adjust the fetch call in the inline script.
+4. Test in production—successful submissions return a green confirmation banner; failures surface in the inline status message and the console.

 ## Deploying to GitHub Pages